Auditory Processing Activities

 Ending sounds.
 You can follow the same activity above, but by using the last sound of words.
 This can also work great for finding rhyming words and writing poems.

 These activities can be done at home whether you are homeschooling or helping your child after school.
-These activities help those children with dyslexia, learning disabilities, ADHD, auditory processing problems such as auditory memory.
+These activities help those children with dyslexia, learning disabilities, ADHD, and auditory processing problems such as auditory memory.
 Teaching strategies are just that, teaching strategies.
-A strategy can be done by a parent that is interested in helping their child improve their auditory processing skills.
+A strategy can be used by a parent who is interested in helping their child improve their auditory processing skills.

 Comments